Hawaiian History Timeline

-On the island of Oahu Maui’s King Kahekili now had control of most of the archipelago by 1785.
+On the island of Oahu Maui’s King Kahekili had battled for years and finally won control by 1785 of all the islands except the Big Island.
 He conquered Oahu in 1783 killing the islands Mo’i (King) Kahahana and most of the chiefs.
 He constructed a house out of their bones, the bones thought to hold the powerful mana of the islands Ali’i.
-This solidified his rule of seven of the Hawaiian Islands except for Hawai’i Island.
-Kahekili had nearly already accomplished what Kamehameha had set out to do – unite the island chain.
+This solidified his rule of seven of the Hawaiian Islands and Kahekili had nearly already accomplished what Kamehameha had set out to do – unite the island chain.

 Hearing from his son of Kamehameha’s conquest of Maui with western armaments, Kahekili made an agreement with English merchant Captain William Brown for military assistance against Kamehameha for the use of Honolulu Harbor.
 However, Kamehameha had also brokered a deal for the use of artillery from English Captain George Vancouver.
 Kamehameha ceded the Big Island to Great Britain in exchange for the armaments in February of 1794.

 Kamehameha and Kahekili would not meet in battle.
 Kahekili died in July 1794 leaving his son Kalanikupule in charge of Oahu and his other son Ka’eokulani in control of Kauai (through marriage) along with the islands of Maui, Lana’i, and Molokai.
-After morning the death of their father Ka’eokulani discovered a plot to kill him and take control of his islands.
+After morning the death of their father Ka’eokulani discovered a plot to kill him and take control of their father’s islands.
 Suspecting his brother Kalanikupule was in on the plot he decided to make war with him.
-The resulting battle, fought with Capt Brown’s artillery aiding Kalanikupule’s forces, saw Ka’eokulani killed and his forces wiped out.
+The resulting battle, fought with Captain Brown’s artillery aiding Kalanikupule’s forces, resulted in Ka’eokulani being killed and his forces wiped out.

 Kamehameha was now ready for his final push to take Oahu and Kauai.
 With newly acquired ships and cannons, he readied his fleet of war canoes, ships and warriors at Lahaina Maui to begin his assault on Oahu.